PostgREST/postgrest-docs/api.rst

   -- To read the value of the email claim in a jwt:
   SELECT current_setting('request.jwt.claims', true)::json->>'email';

+  -- To get all the headers sent in the request
+  SELECT current_setting('request.headers', true)::json;

 .. note::

   The ``role`` in ``request.jwt.claims`` defaults to the value of :ref:`db-anon-role`.